ostanton/TailsEngine/README.md

 Setup instructions to come.

 # Features:
-- Resource Manager (load an asset once and reuse it)
+- Asset Caches (load an asset once and reuse it, caches are local to their context)
 - Input Manager (set up action and key bindings)
 - Basic Entity collision
 - Entities (limited, they are derived from sf::Sprite currently)